tangentsoft/pidp8i/README-throttle.md

-If the `configure` script decides that you're building this on a single-core system, it purposely throttles the PDP-8 simulator so that it takes about 50% of a single core's worth of power on the slowest Raspberry Pi supported by this software.
-This leaves enough CPU power for the front-panel LED driving thread and some background tasks on a single-core Pi.
+If the `configure` script decides that you're building this on a single-core system, it purposely throttles the PDP-8 simulator so that it takes about 75% of a single core's worth of power on the slowest Raspberry Pi supported by this software.
+This leaves enough CPU power for some background tasks on a single-core Pi.

+This default assumes you are building without the incandescent lamp simulator feature enabled, as that currently takes so much CPU power to run that the simulator runs slower than even a PDP-8/S!
+(We're working on ways to improve the speed of that lamp simulator to let it run on single-core raspberry Pis.)
+Indeed, the build system will actively try to prevent you from building the incandescent lamp simulator feature on a single-core Pi.

-You can force this behavior with `--throttle=single-core`.
+You can force the build system to select this throttle value even on a multi-core Pi with `--throttle=single-core`.

-You will get this single-core behavior if you run the `configure` script on a system where `tools/corecount` mistakenly returns 1.
-That script currently only returns the correct value on Linux and macOS systems.
+You will erroneously get this single-core behavior if you run the `configure` script on a system where `tools/corecount` has no built-in way to count the CPU cores in your system correctly, so it returns 1, forcing a single-core build.
+That script currently only returns the correct value on Linux, BSD, and macOS systems.
 To fix it, you can either say `--throttle=none` or you can patch `tools/corecount` to properly report the number of cores on your system.
 If you choose the latter path, please send the patch to the mailing list so it can be integrated into the next release of the software.

 ## Underclocking